-When I recorded this I was just about to head overseas to attend the Banff Jazz workshops and (to put it midly) was feeling pretty dis-enchanted with "jazz", and wasn't really able to fully enjoy playing with guys I love to make music with.
+I am having an interesting experience at the moment picking takes from trio session I did almost a year ago.
+When I recorded this I was just about to head overseas to attend the Banff Jazz workshops and was feeling pretty dis-enchanted with "jazz," and didn't really enjoy the recording session.

 My inner voice after the session was done went something like: "well that wasn't a very good session, it was good to do, but it's one that'll just live on the hard-drive."
 However, Ronny Ferella approached me regarding putting the music out on his new label, Downstream, so I've had occasion to revisit the music: now I actually like it!

 So what this really confirms for me is that judging while playing is impossible.
 Objectivity is highly unlikely while 'in the moment' of music making.
 In this case, it seems my negative thinking at the time didn't result in totally unusable music and in some cases it may have actually (dare I say) added a certain aggression to my playing that I enjoy.

 Here's the crux of my point though: abstaining from judgment while playing can help achieve a state of flow.
 When one gets stuck in the details—"Oh that line was no good," "Why can't I play in time?," "Why is the drummer doing that?"—it is difficult to let the music emerge through collaborative improvisation.